Who’s Bad? The Michael Jackson Memorial In Munich, Germany – Estimated reading time: 6 minutes

 After the King of Pop died in June 2009, ardent fans set-up a makeshift memorial at the base of a statue honouring the Franco-Flemish Renaissance composer Orlande de Lassus.
 It has since become a pilgrimage site for people to come and offer their respects to Michael Jackson.
 The memorial’s adorned with fresh flowers, candles, photographs and hand-written notes.

-The memorial’s been set-up across from the posh five-star hotel Bayerischer Hof, where Michael reportedly stayed and fortunately didn’t create an uproar by dangling his child over a balcony like he did at the Hotel Adlon in Berlin.
+The memorial was set-up across from the posh five-star hotel Bayerischer Hof, where Michael reportedly stayed and fortunately didn’t create an uproar by dangling his child over a balcony like he did at the Hotel Adlon in Berlin.

 What other weird and offbeat attractions have you seen around Munich?
 Let us know in the comments below.